-The first federal legislation addressing trash or more properly solid waste management was the Solid Waste Disposal Act of 1965 (SWDA) that created a national office of solid waste.
+The Solid Waste Disposal Act of 1965 (SWDA) created the office of solid waste.
 In 1976, the Resource Conservation and Recovery Act (RCRA) expanded the federal government’s role in managing waste disposal.
 RCRA divided wastes into hazardous and solid waste categories, and began the process of developing standards for sanitary landfills and closing or upgrading existing dumps to meet the sanitary landfill standards.
 (The Office of Solid Waste was transferred to the US EPA in 1974.
 I met my husband when the Office of Hazardous Waste was combined with the Office of Solid Waste where I worked in shortly thereafter.)

 Modern landfills are specifically designed to protect human health and the environment by controlling water and air emissions.
 Modern landfills are built as a series of cells.
 The cells include liners of plastic membranes and watertight clay on the bottom and the leachate collection systems to prevent groundwater contamination.
 Liners prevent leachate and methane and CO2 gas migration out of the landfill while directing liquids to the leachate collection system.
 Liner systems are typically constructed with layers of low permeability, natural materials (compacted clay) and/or synthetic materials (high-density polyethylene).
 The leachate collection system removes the liquid contained in the liner.
 A typical leachate collection system may consist of (from bottom to top) a perforated leachate collection pipe placed in a drainage layer (gravel).
 The leachate is collected, filtered, typically tested and sent on to waste water treatment either on or off site.
 At the end of each day, the waste is covered with six inches of soil or an alternative daily cover (foam, tarps, ground tires, incinerator ash, compost) to control the spread of disease through birds and rodents, odors, fires, and blowing litter.